leenyburger/sfu_landing_page_jekyll/_posts/2021-11-02-s3-rails-file-uploads-the-complete-how-to-guide.md

 ### Step 7:

-Once the policy has been created, we'll need to create API access keys for the IAM user we just created.
+Once the policy has been created, you'll need to create API access keys for the IAM user you just created.

-We should be directed to our IAM policy page.
+You should be directed to your IAM policy page.
 In the left-hand sidebar, click on “users” again.

-Click on the user we previously created, and select “Attach existing policies directly.”
+Click on the user you previously created, and select “Attach existing policies directly.”

 ![attach-existing-policies-directly](/assets/uploads/attach-directly.png)

-Check the policy that we just created (tutorial-bucket-policies), and click “Next: Tags,” then “Next: Review,” then “Create User.”
+Check the policy that you just created (tutorial-bucket-policies), and click “Next: Tags,” then “Next: Review,” then “Create User.”

-If this is successful, we'll now be on a screen that provides access keys.
+If this is successful, you'll now be on a screen that provides access keys.
 Download these keys and save them somewhere safe!

 ![access-keys](/assets/uploads/access-keys.png)

-Quick reminder - we do not *ever* want to put our secret access key in plaintext in our application and push to Github (for example).
-If our keys are exposed, we can deactivate them and create new ones from the Users page.
+Quick reminder - you do not *ever* want to put your secret access key in plaintext in your application and push to Github (for example).
+If your keys are exposed, you can deactivate them and create new ones from the Users page.

 ## Add the AWS keys to your Rails credentials